-If you don’t already own one, I highly recommend buying one on of the 4 listed above, they have plenty of accessories you can buy and some included with the purchase.
+If you don’t already own one, I highly recommend buying one on of the ones in this article, they have plenty of accessories you can buy and some included with the purchase.

 The sun can be brutal on a hike to anyone.
 We’ve probably all gotten some sunburn on our face or even the tops of our heads when out hiking, especially if it a shaded hike in the woods.

 A simple sunshade attachment for your carrier is a godsend when it comes to hiking with your child.
 They’ll still need sunscreen but it drastically lowers the chances of their delicate little skin getting burned, and a sun shade is included with all 4 of the carriers below!